Animal Victory is a compassionate advocacy group fighting animal abusers through petitions.

 We will maintain the petition for as long as possible to gather as many signatures as we can.
 We closely monitor the developments of the story to determine when the case will be taken to court.
 At that point, we forward the signatures to the relevant authorities, prosecuting attorneys, judges, decision-makers, and anyone else involved in the case, including news outlets.

-Our petition work operates as a for-profit business, but functions much like a non-profit with a social mission.
+Our organization operates as a for-profit business, but functions much like a non-profit with a social mission.
 When we initiate a petition, any contributions or donations received are used to promote the petition, with the goal of obtaining as many signatures as possible.
 Our expenses, including the online platform, newsletter costs, protest materials, and other business requirements to publish and promote the petition, are covered by these funds.
 Animal Victory also allocates a portion of contributions from various petition campaigns to provide reward funds, donations, or direct aid to organizations and/or individuals who have utilized our services or been involved with specific petitions on a case-by-case basis.

 Donations for petition work are not tax-deductible, but we provide a solution through our subsidiary, the Animal Victory Disaster and Abuse Fund (AVDAF).
 AVDAF is a registered non-profit 501(c)(3) organization that shares operating costs with our main affiliate, Animal Victory.
 By sharing overhead marketing and website expenses, both organizations can save money and effectively promote animal welfare issues.
 This cooperation enables us to attract a larger audience and gain more exposure for our cause.
 For those looking for a tax deduction while supporting our petition work, donations can be made through AVDAF, creating a beneficial situation for all.